Why is there gridlock at Dover again and will it always be like this?

 And longer term?

-From late 2023 or 2024, the UK will, as requested, become subject to the new EU Entry-Exit System – which will gum things up still further.
-Facial biometric and fingerprints will be required from every visitor to the EU.
-Mr Bannister at the Port of Dover says the average processing time for a car could rise from 90 seconds to 10 minutes.
+From late 2023 or 2024, the UK will, as requested, become subject to the new EU entry-exit system – which will gum things up still further.
+Facial biometrics and fingerprints will be required for every visitor to the EU.
+Mr Bannister at the Port of Dover says that the average processing time for a car could rise from 90 seconds to 10 minutes.

 That translates to over two hours for each coach.